 Once the peppers are harvested, rinse under the tap and dry thoroughly.
 Transfer the peppers into paper bags and fold the tops.
 They can last for 2 to 3 weeks in the refrigerator.

-Once your have washed and dried your peppers, you can freeze them.
-Place the peppers into freezer bag and squeeze all the air out of them, seal the tops and place on a tray – be carful not to let them touch the frozen walls.
+Once you have washed and dried your peppers, you can freeze them.
+Place the peppers into a freezer bag and squeeze all the air out of them, seal the tops and place on a tray – be carful not to let them touch the frozen walls.

 Drying and Roasting